kapyaar/kafkaTest/README.md

 # Php-Kafka demo

 Example docker environment where php can write and read from kafka.
+Edited by AVC

 ## Requirements